 Most people—no matter how much they love you and no matter how much they don’t want to—can’t help but wonder, just a little, if there was something you did to cause it.
 They judge you because they are afraid for you, afraid of becoming you, because they are human.
 Because, no matter how far we’ve come recently, the stigma is still ever present

 The isolation, at least in my case, was mostly self-imposed.
-I only realized it in hindsight, but there were people who reached out to me, but I was unable to take their hand because of my own pain and overwhelming fear.
+I only realized it in hindsight, but there were people who reached out to me but, I couldn’t manage to take their hand because of my own pain and overwhelming fear.
 When I did manage to take that hand, it brought me relief, some perspective, and moments of joy.
 It became my own personal support group that I decided to share.
 It became giginon.com.

 So now I write and reflect on my crazy messed up life, and try to come up with ways to advocate on behalf of those struggling with similar issues.
 Not telling my son’s story, but my own.
 Sometimes I publish in newsletters or other blogs and sometimes just my own.
 If it is helpful to anyone who is going through trauma in their own family, that’s great.
 But, stigma doesn’t go away by not talking about it, so here I am talking.